 Consequently, the propriety of the expenditure totaling Kshs.865, 000 could not be confirmed.
-Submission by the Accounting Officer

 He admitted that the department spent Kshs.204, 452and Kshs.475, 548 towards regional ball games and music competitions.
 The money was used to pay for part of transport expenses for the sub-county teams to Bungoma for music and Vihiga for ball games.
 The money was given based on an agreed formula between KEPSHA and the DEO where the DEO contributes 40% of the budget of every activity depending on the availability of funds.